aschenbrenera/pf2e_rules/PF2e/Core/Movement/Travel speed.md

 The rates in the table assume traveling over flat and clear terrain at a determined pace, but one that’s not exhausting.

-- Moving through [[Difficult terrain]] halves the listed movement rate.
+- Moving through [[Difficult Terrain]] halves the listed movement rate.
 Greater difficult terrain reduces the distance traveled to one-third the listed amount.
 - If the travel requires a skill check to accomplish, such as [[Climb|Climbing]] or [[Swim|Swimming]], the GM might call for a check once per hour using the result and the table above to determine your progress.

 ### Travel Speed